 I’ve seen poverty and suffering before, but not like this.
 As I write, heaviness weighs on my shoulders like a coat of lead.
-On this recent mission trip my eyes were opened to a fierce darkness that I’ve not encountered before.
+On this recent mission trip, my eyes were opened to fierce darkness that I’ve not encountered before.

 We were in a small community named Rómska Osada (Roma settlement), outside the city of Sečovce.
 Our vehicles pulled into a remote field that consisted of broken shacks and rows of feebly constructed homes.
-As the crowd engulfed us we were welcomed with cheerful giggles and curious smiles.
+A crowd engulfed us; we were welcomed with giggles and curious smiles.
 The children gladly addressed us with Slovakian greetings.
-Many of their faces were covered in dirt.
+Many of their faces were covered with dirt.
 Little girls stood by with babies on their hips as the elderly attendants hobbled toward our small meeting area.

-After pioneering a church in Eugene, Oregon the Zechins came to Eastern Europe in 1993.
+After pioneering a church in Eugene, Oregon, the Zechins came to Eastern Europe in 1993.
 Here they raised their three children and founded a church in the Czech Republic that continues to this day.
 The Zechins have participated in planting over seventy churches throughout the Czech and Slovak Republics.
-In the midst of their mission journey, tragedy struck in 2009 with the loss of their daughter, Jireh.
+Tragedy struck, however, in 2009 with the loss of their daughter, Jireh.
 She was twenty-two years old.
 A short time after giving birth to their grandchild, they found she had a fatal heart condition.
 In the shadow of their loss, they left the mission field and sought recovery.
 They enrolled as students at Bethel’s Supernatural School of Ministry in Redding, CA.

 In 2012 they returned to pioneer a needed work among the Roma people in Southeast Slovakia.
-Now, six years later, they sat before us wrestling with the giants of poverty and suffering that threaten their work.
-Their love and efforts to reach the disparaged Roma people completely wrecked my heart.
+Now, six years later, they sat before us wrestling with the giants of poverty and suffering that threatened their work.
 I tried to hold back tears as they invited us into the trenches of oppression and hate.
 As I listened to their account, feelings of anger, discouragement, and shock exploded in me.
-This is their story.

 Sex Trafficking of the Roma.